Frequently Asked Questions

 How do I register my productions?

-Registrations for the current year generally close on 1 November and reopen shortly after for the following year.
+Registrations for productions taking place in the current calendar year close on 1 November.

 Which productions are eligible?

-Professional productions staged anywhere in Western Australia are eligible.
-This includes theatre, dance, musicals and opera.
+Professional productions staged anywhere in Western Australia - including regional and remote areas - are eligible.
+This includes theatre, dance, musicals, opera, cabaret, physical theatre and contemporary circus.

 Please note, we do not assess productions presented as part of fringe festivals, including FRINGE WORLD.